-Member Spotlight: Coach Jim Brown Inducted In Hall Of Fame
+Coach Jim Brown Inducted Into the TSSAA Hall Of Fame

-Jim Brown has served as Head Girls’ Basketball Coach at Jackson County High School for 27 successful years with 627 career wins.
+Coach Jim Brown has served as Head Girls’ Basketball Coach at Jackson County High School for 30 successful years with 627 career wins.
 He coached five Miss Basketball winners and led the teams to 14 District Championships, nine Region Championships, and 13 State Tournament appearances.
-Four times his teams were State runners-up, seven times they brought home the State Championship trophy seven times.
+Coach Brown's teams were State runners-up four times, and they brought home the TSSAA State Championship trophy seven times.
 His name is now in the TSSAA Hall of Fame.

-In 2019, Coach Brown had just been inducted into the Basketball Coaches Association of Tennessee Hall of Fame when we caught up with the busy coach during a break at practice to learn more about the man, his leadership strategy, and to find out if there is a secret to coaching one winning team after another:
+In 2019, Coach Brown had just been inducted into the Basketball Coaches Association of Tennessee Hall of Fame when we caught up with this busy teacher to learn more about the man, his leadership strategy, and his secret to coaching one winning team after another:

 Of all the teachers and coaches you had as a youngster, who do you think would be the proudest of your accomplishments?
-Do you think anyone was surprised at this achievement?
+Do you think anyone is surprised at your achievements?

 My Mom was my high school Algebra teacher and served as my assistant coach for the first 22 years of my career.
 So, she would be most proud.
-Kevin Bray was my middle school and high school coach.
-He was a significant influence on me becoming a basketball coach.
-He was a mentor and has also become one of my best friends over the years.
+Kevin Bray was my middle school and high school coach, and he was a significant influence on my becoming a basketball coach.
+Coach Bray was a mentor and has become one of my best friends over the years.
 So, I think he would be pretty proud of me as well.
 I really can't think of anyone who would be surprised.
-I always had a love for basketball as I was growing up, and I did pretty well in school.
+I always loved basketball growing up, and I did pretty well.

 What do you think is the key to getting a young person to “hear” you?
 How do you earn their respect?

 Coaching is teaching.
 It is easy to see the areas in which a young person needs to improve.
 The hard part is finding a way to get them to understand that - create or find a drill to teach them what you want them to know.
-You also have to be honest with them.
-They can see through any deception.
+You also have to be honest with them, and they can see through any deception.
 Show them respect yourself and demand their respect in return.
 Young people will give you what you require of them.

 When you first started, did you look back at some of your former teachers and coaches for some “Dos & Don'ts," or did you want to make your path?

-There is a big difference between being able to play a game and being able to coach or teach a sport.
+There is a big difference between being able to play a game and coaching or teaching a sport.
 I realized that early in my career.
 I was blessed to be in the presence of many successful coaches throughout my career.
 I was like a sponge trying to soak up what they knew.
 I watched, and I listened to them.
 I asked many questions.
 Then, I took what I learned and applied it to my coaching style.

-Does a child come to mind - who didn’t have confidence – a child who you took under your wing and showed them that they could change their lives with this game?
+Does a child come to mind - who didn’t have confidence – a child you took under your wing and showed that they could change their lives with this game?

-I had a sophomore one season that was a fantastic athlete, but I was struggling trying to get her to become a solid defender.
-I knew she was physically capable of guarding anyone's best player, but I couldn't seem to find a way to get her to put forth the effort.
+I had a sophomore one season which was a fantastic athlete, but I struggled to get her to become a solid defender.
+I knew she was physically capable of guarding anyone's best player, but I couldn't find a way to get her to put forth the effort.
 The Tennessean called me one day at the start of that season, and they were putting together a list of the best defenders in the mid-state.
 I gave them her name even though I didn't believe she truly belonged at the time.
 She made the list of the top ten defensive players in the mid-state.
 From that point on, she identified herself as a great defender and guarded our opponent's best player for the next three seasons.
-She was an excellent offensive player also, but her role as our best on-ball defender was extremely critical to our success during those three years.
+She was also an excellent offensive player, but her role as our best on-ball defender was critical to our success during those three years.

 You’ve seen generations of students come and go.
 How have your athletes used the lessons they learned on the court to enrich their adult lives?

 I have had former players go into just about every career imaginable.
 Many of them have become very successful.
-The most enjoyable part for me to see the many great Moms they have become.
+The most enjoyable part for me was seeing the many great Moms they have become.
 It's also pretty comical to hear them tell "Coach Brown" stories and quotes.
-There are so many things I have forgotten over the years, but they can remember exact instances.
+I have forgotten so many things over the years, but they can remember exact instances.

 Will the butterflies EVER go away before a game?
-Have you ever gone into a match confident that your team was going to walk away with a win?
+Have you ever gone into a match confident that your team would walk away with a win?

 The butterflies are still there for the big games.
-The butterflies come from, hoping that I prepared my team for everything they would encounter during the game.
-If they see something they weren't ready for, then I feel like it's my fault.
+The butterflies come from hoping that I prepared my team for everything they would encounter during the game.
+If they see something they weren't ready for, I feel like it's my fault.
 I don't think I have ever felt entirely confident unless we were playing someone that we just totally overmatched.
-If an opponent’s best game is capable of beating your worst game, then you are always concerned as a coach.
+If an opponent’s best game can beat your worst game, you are always concerned as a coach.

-Thoughts for any young man or woman out there thinking about becoming a coach?
+Thoughts for any young man or woman out there about becoming a coach?

-Your wife, as Superintendent of Schools, is also extremely busy with her career.
-Add to that your role as a UCEMC board member, do you two ever have time to relax?
+As Superintendent of Schools, your wife is also extremely busy with her career.
+Add to that your role as a UCEMC board member.
+Do you two ever have time to relax?
 What's your ideal getaway as a couple?

-We have two young children, ages 8 and 7, so we take advantage of the school breaks.
-We enjoy our family vacations and try to stay away from work while doing so.
-At times, we still have to solve some problems over the phone or computer.
-My wife and I will work-in some occasional weekend trips.
-We like to go to concerts and shows.
-We don't like being away from our kids very long.
+We have two children, so we take advantage of the school breaks for family vacations.
+We try to stay away from work, but we still have to solve some problems over the phone or computer.
+My wife and I take occasional weekend trips.
+We like to go to concerts and shows together, but we don't like being away from our kids very long.

 Name your top three bucket list items: